open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ### Use rollup to build a static storybook

-In most cases, you will also want to publish your storybook someone on a static server.
+In most cases, you will also want to publish your storybook somewhere on a static server.
 For that, we pre-setup a rollup configuration and which does all of the above and outputs 2 versions.

 1. for modern browsers who support es modules and